dnived/frontend-mentor-solution/README.md

-In this repo I will upload the my solution of the challenges that I will complete.
+In this repo I will upload my solution of the Frontend Mentor challenges.